- Faculty Directory

 As the coordinating editor-in-chief of the international journal, "Nuclear Instruments and Methods in Physics Research – A", he coordinates editorial policy and decisions and personally handles ~300 manuscripts annually.
 He is the Chair of the American Physical Society (APS) Panel on Public Affairs, and a member APS Physics Policy Committee and of the APS Council.
 He is a past Chair of the APS Forum on International Physics and the Division of Physics of Beams and was Convener for Accelerator-based Capabilities for the "Snowmass 2013" study on the future of high-energy physics.
 He has been an active member of the APS Committee on Minorities (2004-2006), the APS Committee on International Scientific Affairs (2011 – 2013), and the American Bar Association Privacy & Computer Crime Committee.

 Barletta been an organizer of more than 30 international conferences, schools, workshops in accelerator technology (including IEEE US Particle Accelerator Conferences), in coherent interactions of radiation and matter, and in innovative technologies to clean the environment.
 He has edited and co-authored four books about accelerator science, and is co-author of four books concerning cybersecurity, privacy and international cyber-law, and most recently, "Averting Disaster: Science for Peace in a Perilous Age," "The Quest for Cyber Peace," and the "Quest for Cyber Confidence", the latter two in collaboration with the top leadership of the International Telecommunications Union.
 He holds four patents with three patents pending, and is author of >180 papers plus 30 internal reports on strategic technologies.
-He is a fellow of the American Physical Society.
+He is a member of the IEEE and a fellow of the American Physical Society.

 - "Future hadron colliders from physics perspectives to technology R&D," W. Barletta, M. Battaglia,, M. Klute, M. Mangano, S. Prestemon, L. Rossi, P. Skands , Nucl.
 Instr.and Meth –A 764 (2014) 352–368